Skip to content

 }

-If dcr_allowed_integration_types is empty/unset, /connect/start returns 404 — the consent flow is disabled for the tenant.
+enable_dynamic_client_registration is the only required flag.
+If it is unset, /connect/start returns 404 — the consent flow is disabled for the tenant.

 Pre-bound IAT constraints